 Tinnitus is the perception of sound when no actual external noise is present.
 While it is commonly referred to as “ringing in the ears,” tinnitus can manifest many different perceptions of sound, including buzzing, hissing, whistling, swooshing, and clicking.
 In some rare cases, tinnitus patients report hearing music.

-The U.S. Centers for Disease Control estimates that nearly 15% of the general public — over 50 million Americans — experience some form of tinnitus.
+The U.S. Centers for Disease Control (CDC) estimates that nearly 15% of the general public — over 50 million Americans — experience some form of tinnitus.
 Roughly 20 million people struggle with burdensome chronic tinnitus, while 2 million have extreme and debilitating cases.

 Subjective tinnitus is usually traceable to auditory and neurological reactions to hearing loss.
-More than 99% of all tinnitus reported tinnitus cases are of the subjective variety.
+More than 99% of all reported tinnitus cases are of the subjective variety.

-These sounds are usually produced by internal functions in the body’s circulatory (blood flow) and somatic (musculo-skeletal movement) systems.
+These sounds are usually produced by internal functions in the body’s circulatory and somatic systems.
 Objective tinnitus is very rare, representing less than 1% of total tinnitus cases.